 When a mixture of photons that have different wavelengths hits the retina (creating a ratio of red, green, and blue activation different from any spectral colour), the brain will perceive it as an entirely different colour.
 For example, there is no white wavelength.
 What we perceive as “white” is in fact just a mixture of many different spectral colours.

 What happens when violet light hits the retina?

 The “red” signal path has an interesting additional property.
 As you can see above, it has a small bump of activation around the short-wavelength (violet) end of the visible spectrum.
 When violet light hits the retina, both the “blue” path and (much less) the “red” path are activated.
 The brain interprets this kind of input in a specific way, which we call “violet”.

 It is worth noting that the pigment in the “green” cones themselves also has a small peak of absorption around violet wavelengths, but the brain seems to ignore it (it is not possible to simulate the perception of violet by a combination of green and blue light).

 Purple is not a spectral colour

 As we noted before, many colours we can see are not in the visible spectrum.
 When you see an object, typically a mixture of different wavelengths reaches your retina, which causes the cones to be activated at a ratio not achievable by a spectral colour.

 Our brains are very good at interpreting this mixture (it would be silly to simply throw away a part of the incoming information and make everything look like the closest spectral colour), and, as a result, we are able to see several million different colours, most of which are not present in the spectrum.

 As we noted at the beginning of the article, purple looks more “reddish” than violet, and that’s absolutely correct.
-Purple is formed by mixing red and blue at a ratio close to 1:1, whereas violet is perceived by your eyes as containing more blue than red.
+Purple is formed by mixing red and blue in a ratio close to 1:1, whereas violet is perceived by your eyes as containing more blue than red.